Before your departure

 Exchange outside Europe

-If you are going on an exchange to a non-EU country you will receive an insurance document (card or certificate) from your coordinator/faculty at Lund University.
-Please note that some countries/universities (for instance in North America) require that you acquire insurance from the host university.
-Your coordinator will have more information on this.
+If you are going on an exchange to a non-EU country, you will receive an insurance document (card or certificate) from your coordinator/faculty at Lund University.
+Please note that some countries/universities (for example in North America) require that you acquire insurance from the host university.
+Your coordinator will have more information on this if this applies.

 Apply for scholarships